 Wider paved shoulders along STH 19 and River Road will provide on-road bike accommodations.
-Roundabout side paths and crosswalks will be constructed to accommodate pedestrians and bicyclists using the intersection.
-Roundabout splitter islands and side paths will also be designed to accommodate a future trail along the north side of STH 19.
+Roundabout side paths and crosswalks will be constructed to accommodate pedestrians and bicyclists PHASE I: ICE MEMORANDUM

 It is recommended that the driveway on the north side of STH 19 immediately east of the River Road intersection be removed due to its proximity to the intersection.
 This property has two full access driveways onto River Road north of the intersection that can remain open.
 Additionally, the driveway on the north side of STH 19 east of the Yahara River Bridge will be restricted to Right-In/Right-Out only due to the proposed median on STH 19.